snoretrain/death-adder/README.md

 The use of middleware allows the selective administration of certain actions based on the path or requested resource.
-In order to use Orb Weaver middlewares, add a middleware function to an `Endpoint` or instance of `Router`.
+In order to use Pit Viper middlewares, add a middleware function to an `Endpoint` or instance of `Router`.
 Importantly, the return value of a middleware determines if the application will continue attempting to handle the request.
 A return value of false immediately